GOP-led Senate eyeing new 'targeted' COVID bill for next week

 And Sen. John Barrasso, R-Wy., remarked at the Capitol Tuesday morning that Senate Republicans would like to move their "focused, targeted" plan for COVID-19 relief next week.

-"That's the goal," Barrasso told PBS NewsHour correspondent Lisa Desjardins on Wednesday.
+"That's the goal," Barrasso told PBS NewsHour correspondent Lisa Desjardins.

 The Senate plan would be tailored to getting people back to work and kids back to school and targeting the coronavirus disease.
 The Republicans will "leave out" the "many things that [House Speaker] Nancy Pelosi has put in her bill that are unrelated to coronavirus," Barrasso said.